-If you are new to the idea of Total Task Scheduling, this is an excellent place to begin.
+If you are new to the idea of time-blocking, calendar-blocking or time-boxing, this is an excellent place to begin.

 Welcome to my website and to my world.
-I’m Francis Wade and I’m the guy who started Schedule U, a place where you can learn all about Total Task Scheduling, how to use the latest calendar technologies and how to achieve a new peace of mind by managing more demands on your time than ever before.
+I’m Francis Wade and I’m the person who started Schedule U., a place where you can learn how to be effective in managing the tasks in your calendar.

-But if you are here, reading these pages, you probably would benefit from having these powers.
-Perhaps you are interested in making them available to other people.
+As someone who is reading these pages, you probably would benefit from having these powers in the area of your personal productivity.
+Or perhaps you are interested in making them available to other people.